zhihan/tapl/README.md

         ocamlbuild tapl.cma

-You should see
+You should see a message about compilation finished.

-        Finished, 3 targets (0 cached) in 00:00:00.

 By default, ocamlbuild generate all the target file in a subdirectory called '_build', cd into the subdirectory and do the following.